1gravity/Kotlin-Bloc/README.md

 - [The Dokka documentation](https://rawcdn.githack.com/1gravity/Kotlin-Bloc/e6798e8e3a6751d126a9357231ad90830e47f6c3/docs/dokka/index.html)

 ### Goals
-Kotlin BLoC's architectural goals are:
+The architectural goals of `Kotlin BLoC` are:
 - be platform-agnostic
 - be minimalistic / lightweight
 - don't be over-engineered